From Barcelona to Gaza: Catalonia's solidarity with Palestine

 Two months ago, a coalition of city associations under the name ‘Prou Complicitat’ – in Catalan, ‘Enough Complicity’ – put forward a petition to ask Barcelona’s Town Hall to cut its ties with the Israeli state and reinforce cooperation and support towards the Palestinian people.

-By mid-December, the campaign had not only achieved the threshold number of 1,000 required signatures but had done so at record speed.
+By mid-December, the campaign had not only surpassed the threshold number of 3,750 required signatures by over 1,000, but had done so at record speed.

 This show of support towards Palestine, however, is not a new phenomenon, but rather, as the organisers put it, part of a historic demand.

 "A coalition of city associations under the name 'Prou Complicitat' – in Catalan, 'Enough Complicity' – have put forward a petition to ask Barcelona's Town Hall to cut its ties with the Israeli state"

 Refusing to be accomplices

 The city of Barcelona has had a long-standing cooperation agreement with the state of Israel since 1998.
 In the spirit of the 1993 Oslo Accords, the cooperation framework was supposed to bring peace to the region, but as the promises of Oslo faded away, so did any hopes for the Barcelona-Tel Aviv-Gaza accord.

 Salah Jamal, the founder of the Palestinian Community of Catalonia, remembers having been present in the discussions that brought the agreement to life.
 His then approval, with the hope that Palestine could finally be free, now leaves a sour taste in his mouth.

 “I remember very well that we had our doubts, as we knew the nature of the state of Israel.
 But, despite everything, we signed in the hope that this and Oslo would work.
 In the end, our doubts have unfortunately turned out to be true,” he told The New Arab.